MontiCore/cd4analysis/docs/GettingStarted.md

 the decorators and generate the actual Java source files.

 === "CLI"
     To trigger code generation, you must explicitly include the `--gen` flag.
 You can combine this with the `-o` flag to specify the target directory for the generated code, and `--fieldfromrole` to control how associations are translated into actual class fields.

     ```
     # Generate Java files into a dedicated output directory
-    java -jar MCCD.jar -i src/MyCompany.cd --gen -o out/generated-sources
+    java -jar MCCD.jar -i src/MyOrganizer.cd --gen -o out/generated-sources

     # Generate code while explicitly mapping navigable association roles to Java fields
-    java -jar MCCD.jar -i src/MyCompany.cd --gen -o out/generated-sources --fieldfromrole navigable
+    java -jar MCCD.jar -i src/MyOrganizer.cd --gen -o out/generated-sources --fieldfromrole navigable
     ```

-    If your class diagram contains associations (e.g., `association [1..*] Company (employer) <-> Employee [*]`), the basic `--gen` command will not automatically generate the corresponding Java fields to link these objects.
+    If your class diagram contains associations (e.g., `association [*] Task (tasks) <-> (project) Project [1];`), the basic `--gen` command will not automatically generate the corresponding Java fields to link these objects.
     Instead, you must explicitly tell the generator to map these association roles to fields using the `--fieldfromrole` flag.

-    In our example, the `Company` class has a role named `employer` in its association with `Employee`.
+    In our example, the `Project` class has a role named `project` in its association with `Task`.
-    This means the generator will create an `employer` field inside the generated `Employee` Java class to represent the relationship.
+    This means the generator will create an `project` field inside the generated `Task` Java class to represent the relationship.
 To generate these fields, use the following command:

     ```shell
-    java -jar MCCD.jar -i src/MyCompany.cd -o out --gen --fieldfromrole navigable
+    java -jar MCCD.jar -i src/MyOrganizer.cd -o out --gen --fieldfromrole navigable
     ```

 === "Gradle"
     Code generation is fully integrated into the standard Gradle lifecycle.
 Executing the `build` task or the specific `generateClassDiagrams` task automatically processes all source sets and places the output in the configured directory.

     ```groovy
     // build.gradle
     tasks.named("generateClassDiagrams") {